Helter Skelter (scenario): Background

-When frightened whites, according to Watkins and Tex Watson, would retaliate with a murderous rampage, militant Black people would exploit it.
-They'd provoke a war of near-extermination between racist White people and non-racist White people over the treatment of Black people.
-In the wake of that, the militant Black people would arise to finish off the few White people who survived and to kill off all non-Black peoples.
+When frightened whites, according to Watkins and Tex Watson, would retaliate with a murderous rampage, militant blacks would exploit it to provoke a war of near-extermination between racist and non-racist whites over the treatment of blacks.
+In the wake of that, black militants would arise to finish off the few white survivors and to kill off all non-blacks.

 In this holocaust, as Watkins went on to explain, the members of the enlarged Family would have little to fear; they would wait out the war in a secret city underneath Death Valley, a city they'd reach through a hole in the ground.
 Upon the war's conclusion, they would be the only remaining whites.
-Emerging from underground, they would rule the blacks, who, having "completed the white man's karma," would want no longer to kill.
-Because, as Watkins explained, blacks would prove incapable of running the world, Manson "would scratch [the black man's] fuzzy head and kick him in the butt and tell him to go pick the cotton and go be a good nigger ...."
+Emerging from underground, they would rule the blacks, who, having "completed the white man's karma", would want no longer to kill.
+Proving, as Watkins explained, incapable of running the world, blacks would go to Manson, who'd "scratch [the black man's] fuzzy head and kick him in the butt and tell him to go pick the cotton and go be a good nigger."

-The term "Helter Skelter" was taken from the Beatles' song of the same name, which Manson purportedly interpreted as concerned with the war.
+The term Helter Skelter was taken from the Beatles' song of the same name, which Manson reportedly interpreted as concerned with the war.
 The song was on the band's self-titled double album, also known as the "White Album", which Manson heard within a month or so of its November 1968 release.

-Appearing in a 2009 documentary, former Manson follower Catherine Share said the following:

-When the Beatles' White Album came out, Charlie listened to it over and over and over and over again.
+Appearing in a 2009 documentary, former Manson follower Catherine Share said the following:When the Beatles' White Album came out, Charlie listened to it over and over and over and over again.
 He was quite certain that the Beatles had tapped in to his spirit, the truth—that everything was gonna come down and the black man was going to rise.
 It wasn't that Charlie listened to the White Album and started following what he thought the Beatles were saying.
 It was the other way around.
 He thought that the Beatles were talking about what he had been expounding for years.
 Every single song on the White Album, he felt that they were singing about us.
 The song 'Helter Skelter'—he was interpreting that to mean the blacks were gonna go up and the whites were gonna go down.

 According to Paul Watkins, Manson and his followers began preparing for Helter Skelter in the months before they committed the murders.
 They worked on songs for the hoped-for album, which they anticipated would set off everything.
-They prepared vehicles and other items for their escape to Death Valley from the Los Angeles area (their home territory), when the days of violence would arrive.
+They prepared vehicles and other items for escape from their Los Angeles base to Death Valley, when the days of violence would arrive.
 They pored over maps to plot a route that would bypass highways and get them to the desert safely.
 Manson, according to Tex Watson, "used ... parts of the song ["Helter Skelter"] to plot out [the] escape route to the desert."